memecode/lgi/README.md

     ~$ mkdir code
     ~/code$ git clone https://github.com/memecode/lgi.git lgi/trunk

+Note: in the following document the convention is that anything starting with `lgi/...` means the `~/code/lgi/...` in the above example.
+It will generally have 2 subfolders `trunk` and `deps` once built.

 ### Building the dependencies

 Lgi has a built in dependency builder in `deps`: